 General Marshall extends his deep sympathy in your bereavement.
 You son fought valiantly in a supreme hour of his county’s need.
 His memory will live in the grateful heart of our nation.

+It was not until September 9, 1951, that Ken’s family held a memorial service for him at the Milton Methodist church.
 Cpl.
 Kenneth C. Squire died in the sinking of the Shinyo Maru.
 He was 22 years old.
-Since he died at sea, his name appears on The Tablets of the Missing at the American Military Cemetery at Manila.
+Since he died at sea, his name appears on The Tablets of the Missing at the American Military Cemetery in Manila.